ycpcs/cs402-spring2024/assign/assign07.md

 Here is a suggested structure for your presentation:

 1. Background: What problem were you trying to solve?
-Discuss the state of the project at the begining of the Fall, and the new/modified system requirements that you addressed.
+Discuss the state of the project at the begining of the semester and the new/modified system requirements that you addressed.
 Show a diagram of your overall system architecture, how the pieces fit together and interact, and how data flows between them.

 2. Analysis and design: Discuss your design model.
 In this part of the presentation, you must show a UML class diagram illustrating the most important classes and methods in your system, and how they relate/interact with each other.
 Please use multiple UML diagrams if a single diagram would have too many classes.
 You must also show your Database Schema, and show how your tables interact with your classes.
 You may also use multiple slides for your datbase schema for clarity.
 This is also a good opportunity to discuss how the design of the system changed as you worked on the implementation.